 I researched different internet marketing programs and there were people who promised me the world but after a month or two disenchantment would set in.
 I would then ask myself the question, “Do I continue with this?
 Am I on the right track or on the wrong path?
 I kept checking with my internal compass and it would say to me, “You’re on the wrong path”.

-This does not mean that if a good opportunity comes along to make a few buck you should not take it.
-But a true entrepreneur is never going to loose sight of the big picture.
+This does not mean that if a good opportunity comes along to make a few bucks you should not take it.
+But a true entrepreneur is never going to lose sight of the big picture.

 A true entrepreneur knows that he gets what he gives.
 A true entrepreneur gives more in every sense of the word and makes this his primary focus every day.